rotepfau/gpumining-profitswitcher/README.md

 ### **TODO**

-1. Take some screenshots
+- Take some screenshots
-2. Add some comments to be easier to new contributors
+- Add some comments to be easier to new collaborators
+- Video tutorial